This all natural homemade dishwasher detergent is made from simple, non-toxic ingredients that will keep your dishes

 Dress Up Your Storage Container

-Grab a printable label for a Mason jar to store your dish washing powder in my free printables library.
+Grab a free printable label for a Mason jar to store your dishwashing powder.

 I made my pour spout dispenser from an empty cardboard salt container; get the full instructions at The Craft Patch.

 More DIY Dishwasher Detergent Ideas